 Can Juniors and Seniors apply to the program?

 This program is intended for students early in their academic careers so we can only accept students who are currently freshmen or sophomores.
 We ask the second year of the program is completed before graduating from your university or college.
 You may contact email@example.com with any questions you may have in this regard.

 Is there a minimum GPA required to participate in DDCSP@UW?

 No, there is no minimum GPA to be considered for the program.
-However, we are looking for students who are motivated to dive into research and issues in conservation; and who are capable of keeping in contact during the academic year, and progressing towards graduation.
-Students must be in good academic standing (ie, not on academic probation or in danger of being expelled) to participate.
+However, we are looking for students who are motivated to dive into research and issues in conservation, are capable of keeping in contact during the academic year and progressing towards graduation.
+Students must be in good academic standing (i.e., not on academic probation) to participate.

 Is there going to be an interview process?

-Yes, Skype interviews will be included in the final steps of the application process for a select number of applicants.
+Yes, video interviews (e.g., Skype) will be included among the final steps of the application process for a select number of applicants.

 When can I expect to hear if I have been accepted?

-We will start notifying applicants in mid-March and plan to have the 2018 cohort confirmed by early April.
+We will begin notifying applicants in mid-March and plan to have the incoming cohort confirmed by early April.
 Applicants will be notified if they have been accepted or if we are not able to offer a position to them.